CharlesGong12/Class-Agnostic-Counting/README.md

 ## CounTR

-#### This is our final project for digital image processing.
+#### :boom: :boom: This is our final project for Digital Image Processing, FDU, which achieved an **A grade**!

 Thanks to @singularity-s0 and @Dash Kev.

+### Project Overview
 Our model is based on CounTR.
+The main changes we implemented are as follows:
+1. **Contour-based Counting**: We used OpenCV contour-based counting to assist in density map counting.
-The main changes are that we found exemplar interfered with the results in some cases, so we deleted it and turned it into a zero-shot problem.
-We also used OpenCV contour-based counting instead of summing the density map.
-Our zero-shot results on the validation set MAE/MSE were **15.90/58.46** respectively, and **13.86/91.51** on the test set.
-We used contour-based counting on the test set with results of **13.81/91.49**, slightly better than the original CounTR.
+2. **Removed Exemplar**: We found that the exemplar interfered with the results in some cases, so we deleted it and turned it into a zero-shot problem.

-#### Our branches are:
+### Results
+- **Validation Set**:
+  - Zero-shot MAE/MSE: **15.90/58.46**
+- **Test Set**:
+  - Zero-shot MAE/MSE: **13.86/91.51**
+  - Contour-based Counting MAE/MSE: **13.81/91.49** (Slightly better than the original CounTR)

+### Branches
+Our repository includes the following branches, each addressing different aspects and improvements of the CounTR model:

-FSC: Baseline provided by the teaching assistant
+- FSC: Baseline provided by the teaching assistant

-CounTR and CounTR-BackUpVersion: Original CounTR model, modified environment configuration
+- CounTR and CounTR-BackUpVersion: Original CounTR model with modified environment configuration

-Vit-encoder: Baseline uses Vit as encoder
+- Vit-encoder: Baseline using Vit as encoder

-**counting-convnet: Zero-shot + hybrid counting**
+- **counting-convnet**: Zero-shot + hybrid counting (**Key improvement branch**)

-countr-clip: Use clip as text encoder for multimodal
+- countr-clip: Uses CLIP as text encoder for multimodal

-countr-clp-full: Also change the image encoder to clip
+- countr-clip-full: Changes both the image and text encoder to CLIP

-countr-finetune-zs: Fine-tune zero-shot
+- **countr-finetune-zs**: Fine-tunes the zero-shot model

-countr-textonly-regression: Based on countr-textonly, use convolutional network to regress
+- countr-textonly-regression: Based on countr-textonly, uses convolutional network to regress

-countr-zeroshot: Zero-shot
+- **countr-zeroshot**: Zero-shot model (**Key improvement branch**)

-exemplar-resnet: Replace countr's exemplar encoder with pretrained ResNet18
+- exemplar-resnet: Replaces CounTR's exemplar encoder with pretrained ResNet18

-resnet: Use residual connection between encoder and decoder.
+- resnet: Uses residual connections between encoder and decoder

 ### Here is the original author's Readme：